 Care must be taken over the drafting of this criteria bearing in mind the timing of when it will be applied ie it is impossible to know for certain whether a sibling will still be at the school at a date in the future.
-ODBE suggests: "with a sibling on the roll of the school at the time of application and who is expected still to be in attendance at the time of entry to the school".
-The Code also permits schools to give some priority to siblings of former pupils so that it would be acceptable to omit this phrase.
+ODBE suggests: 'with a sibling on the roll of the school at the time of application and who is expected still to be in attendance at the time of entry to the school'.